Four collapsing one-dimensional particles: a dynamical system approach of the spherical billiard reduction: Perspectives: the projective dynamics and the statistical properties

 \paragraph{(2) Approximation of physical measures via time averages.} For each detected attractor $A_j$ and for several initial conditions in its basin, one can compute empirical measures

 and compare them for different $x$ in the same basin.
-If these empirical measures converge and are close for all $x$ in the basin of $A_j$, this provides numerical evidence for the existence and uniqueness (of a natural notion of) a physical measure\footnote{That is, a measure $\mu_j$ which is invariant for the map and such that } $\mu_j$ supported on $A_j$.
+If these empirical measures converge and are close for all $x$ in the basin of $A_j$, this provides numerical evidence for the existence and uniqueness of (a natural notion of) a physical measure\footnote{That is, a measure $\mu_j$ which is invariant for the map and such that its basin of attraction has a positive Lebesgue measure.} $\mu_j$ supported on $A_j$.
 For quasi-periodic ellipses, one expects $\mu_j$ to be equivalent to arc-length measure on the curve, while for periodic sinks $\mu_j$ is simply the uniform measure on the finitely many periodic points.
 For each physical measure $\mu_j$ one can select a representative orbit and compute time correlations of observables along the orbit, e.g., for suitable observable functions $\varphi, \psi$,

 The asymptotic behaviour of $C_N(\varphi,\psi;n)$ as $n\to\infty$ (for fixed large $N$) can help distinguish quasi-periodic regimes (no decay, oscillatory behaviour) from mixing regimes (decay of correlations at some rate), even if a rigorous theory is not yet available.